Kate Hudson: 2002–2009: Romantic comedies

-Her next film, the comedy You, Me and Dupree, in which she appeared with Owen Wilson and Matt Dillon as one half of a couple who allows an unemployed friend to move in, grossed US$21.5million on its opening weekend of July 14, 2006.
-It eventually made US$130.4 million worldwide.
+Her next film, the comedy You, Me and Dupree, in she appeared with Owen Wilson and Matt Dillon as one half of a couple who allows an unemployed friend to move in.
+It was a box office success, and in Universal Pictures' distributor research Hudson was noted as an important factor for audiences choosing to see the film.

 In 2007, Hudson directed the short film Cutlass, one of Glamour magazine's "Reel Moments" based on readers' personal essays, which starred Kurt Russell, Dakota Fanning, Virginia Madsen, Chevy Chase and Kristen Stewart.

-In the romantic comedy Fool's Gold (2008), her second film with Matthew McConaughey, Hudson took on the role a divorced woman who returns with her former husband while searching for a lost treasure.
+In the romantic comedy Fool's Gold (2008), her second film with McConaughey, Hudson took on the role a divorced woman who returns with her former husband while searching for a lost treasure.
 She was certified in scuba diving in the Great Barrier Reef for the underwater scenes.
-The film made US$111.2 million worldwide.
-In My Best Friend's Girl, another romantic comedy released in 2008, Hudson played the colleague of an amiable guy (Jason Biggs).
-Despite negative reviews, it was a moderate commercial success.
+The film received generally negative reviews, with criticism for the lack of chemistry among the cast, but it was a moderate commercial success, grossed $111.2 million worldwide.
+In My Best Friend's Girl, another romantic comedy released in 2008, Hudson played the colleague of an amiable guy, played by Jason Biggs.
+Like Fool's Gold, the film received generally negative reviews but was also a moderate commercial success.
+Hudson received a Golden Raspberry Award nomination, jointly for both Fool's Gold and also for My Best Friend's Girl.

 Hudson starred in Bride Wars (2009), alongside Anne Hathaway, playing two best friends who become rivals after their weddings are scheduled on the same day.
 The film was named among the 10 worst chick flicks of all time by Time in 2010, but was successful financially, grossing US$114.6 million globally.
 Her next film was the musical Nine, directed by Rob Marshall, in which she played a Vogue fashion journalist, alongside Daniel Day-Lewis, Marion Cotillard, Penélope Cruz, Nicole Kidman, and Judi Dench.
 The film was acclaimed by critics and Hudson garnered praise for her dancing skills, showcased in a 1960s-inspired original piece called "Cinema Italiano", which was written specifically for her character.